On a Hardy-Morrey inequality: Introduction and main results

 for all $u \in C_c^\infty(\Omega)$.
 Here and in what follows $d_\Omega(x)$ denotes the distance from $x$ to the complement of $\Omega$.
 The inequality extends to $u$ being an element of the Sobolev space $\DD^{1,p}_0(\Omega)$ as discussed in Section~\ref{sec:Preliminaries} below.

-The one-dimensional case of this inequality previously appeared in~\cite{OK90}.
+The one-dimensional case of this inequality previously appeared in~\cite{OK90} and the general case in \cite{psaradakis2013hardy}.
 This inequality has also recently been considered in~\cite{BrascoPrinariZagati_23} where it occurs as an endpoint case of a family of inequalities interpolating between Sobolev, Morrey, and Hardy inequalities.
-Nevertheless, we will explain below that the existence of a constant $\lambda$ such that~\eqref{eq: inequality intro} holds is a direct consequence of Morrey's classical inequality.
+Nevertheless, we will explain below that the existence of a constant $\lambda$ such that~\eqref{eq: inequality intro} holds is a direct consequence of Morrey's classical inequality (see also \cite{psaradakis2013hardy}).
 As a result, it is natural to refer to~\eqref{eq: inequality intro} as a {\it Hardy--Morrey} inequality.
-We also acknowledge that this terminology has been used to describe a related inequality in~\cite{MR3527624}.
+We also acknowledge that this terminology has been used to describe related inequalities in~\cite{MR2984139,psaradakis2013hardy,MR3527624}.

 In this note, we turn our attention to the variational problem associated to~\eqref{eq: inequality intro}.
 Namely, we define

 and observe that the sharp constant $\lambda$ in~\eqref{eq: inequality intro} can be characterized as